tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

 login and choose specific repo and fork

 Day 24: **Git Create Branches**
+Nautilus developers are actively working on one of the project repositories, /usr/src/kodekloudrepos/news.
+Recently, they decided to implement some new features in the application, and they want to maintain those new changes in a separate branch.
+Below are the requirements that have been shared with the DevOps team:

+On Storage server in Stratos DC create a new branch xfusioncorp_news from master branch in /usr/src/kodekloudrepos/news git repo.

+Please do not try to make any changes in the code.
+Ans:
+To create a new branch named `xfusioncorp_news` from the `master` branch in the `/usr/src/kodekloudrepos/news` Git repository on the Storage server in Stratos DC, follow these steps:

+1. **SSH into the Storage server** (assuming you have access):

+   ssh <your-user>@<storage-server-ip>

+2. **Navigate to the repository directory**:

+   cd /usr/src/kodekloudrepos/news

+3. **Ensure you're on the `master` branch and it's up to date**:

+   git checkout master
+   git pull origin master

+4. **Create the new branch `xfusioncorp_news` from `master`**:

+   git checkout -b xfusioncorp_news

+5. **Push the new branch to the remote repository**:

+   git push origin xfusioncorp_news
 Day 25: **Git Merge Branches**
 The Nautilus application development team has been working on a project repository /opt/demo.git.
 This repo is cloned at /usr/src/kodekloudrepos on storage server in Stratos DC.
 They recently shared the following requirements with DevOps team: